-Law students earn five (5) ABA-approved credit hours in the following social justice courses:
+Law students earn five (5) ABA-approved credit hours in the following Law & Critical Social Justice courses:

 All classes and lectures are conducted in English.

 Students: To facilitate interaction between U.S. and German law students, a number of Humboldt University of Berlin students who are fluent in English participate in classes and extracurricular activities.
 U.S. students recognize this interaction with HU-Berlin students as a distinguishing and beneficial aspect of the Law & Critical Social Justice program.

 Students who have completed one year of studies (full-time or part-time) are encouraged to apply.

 Applicants are encouraged to apply by April 15, but applications will be accepted on a space-available basis through May 1.